 How can you make your new architecture faster, stronger, and more reliable?
-Our systems reach more people, run faster, and produce more information than ever before.
+Our systems reach more people, run faster, and produce more information.
 They produce enormous amounts of information.
 Are you using that data to monitor your systems?
 Are you using it to learn more about your customers?
-If you’re not taking advantage of this capability, you’re at a competitive disadvantage.
+You’re at a competitive disadvantage if you’re not taking advantage of this capability.

 As your DevOps teams work together to modernize your systems, they’re in a good position to recognize these opportunities.
 They’re also more apt to work together to ensure that assets like application logs are in a format that’s easy to use.
 So, the next step is to take those logs and use them to capture events.
-That’s where an architecture like Scalyr’s Event Data Cloud comes in.
+That’s where an architecture like Singularity Cloud comes in.

 Don’t Let DevOps Challenges Stop You

 DevOps requires more than one transformation.
 Before you start changing your technology, you need to build new teams.
 Before you can build these teams, you have to adjust your organization.
 After you form them, you need to make sure they’re all marching in the same direction.

 But that’s not a reason to stop.
 It’s not a reason to try to go halfway, either.
 There’s a reward at the end.
 When you make the switch to DevOps, you make it easier for your staff to deliver better products.
 You’re also making it easier for them to keep those products running and up-to-date.